 Day 12 Antigua

-Say goodbye to Rio Dulce today and travel by private minibus to the city of Antigua, which should take approximately eight to 9 hours allowing time for lunch.
+Say goodbye to Rio Dulce today and travel by private minibus to the city of Antigua, which should take approximately eight to nine hours allowing time for lunch.
 However, the road between Rio Dulce and Guatemala City is one of the busiest in the country.
 Traffic is slow, there are frequent road works and many, many, many slow trucks.
-Be armed with patience, music and good book.
+Be armed with patience, music and a good book.
 You'll spend the night here, before heading to Lake Atitlan tomorrow.
 You won't spend too much time in Antigua today, but you should still go out for a stroll and try tamales - a local dish usually prepared traditionally on weekends and served in a corn leaf.
 You could also give the pepian a try, which is a meal that consists of a rich dark sauce served with vegetables and meat (usually chicken).
+You may also want to take this time to purchase a few snacks for your time at the homestay as the meals there can be very basic.

-Be read for an 8 am depart.
-Travel by private transport to the famous market in Chichicastenango, taking approximately 2.5 hours.
+Be ready for an 8am departure.
+Travel by private transport (approximately 2.5 hours on winding roads) to the famous market in Chichicastenango.
 Home to perhaps the most colourful market in the country, on Thursdays and Sundays locals come from the surrounding villages to sell their wares, and the streets are lined with stalls offering multi-coloured textiles and fresh produce.
 After visiting Chichi head towards San Jorge La Laguna, a small Maya village overlooking Lake Atitlan, which should take 1.5 hours.

 Arriving in San Jorge La Laguna, meet your host family for tonight's homestay.
 The group may be split in twos or threes, depending on the group size.
 Locals in San Jorge La Laguna are both very friendly and very shy.
 In order to make the most of this experience, it may take a bit of effort from your side to break the ice first.
-Learn as many Spanish words as you can and get ready for some serious hand language signals.
+Draw on your newly learnt Spanish words and get ready for some serious hand signals.

 Day 14 Panajachel